 What if my visa expires while I am in the UK and I am unable to leave?

-If your visa is due to expire before 31 May 2020 and you are unable to leave the UK due to COVID-19 related travel restrictions, you can extend your stay in the UK for up to 31 May 2020.
+If your visa is due to expire before 31st July 2020 and you are unable to leave the UK due to COVID-19 related travel restrictions, you can extend your stay in the UK for up to 31st July 2020.
 You must submit an application to the Coronavirus Immigration Help Centre.
 Please check the latest information relating to this concession on the UKCISA website.

 What if I need extra time to complete my studies and my visa expires before I can complete?

-Please contact the International Student Advisory Service to discuss your circumstances.
+Please contact the International Student Advisory Service (firstname.lastname@example.org) to discuss your circumstances.

 Where can I find more information?

 Information is constantly updating and we strongly recommend that your check the UKCISA website for the latest information relating to UKVI, Tier 4 status and COVID-19 etc. Make sure you check the information regularly.